PLP-MERN-Stack-Development/week-1-mongodb-fundamentals-assignment-Mabella29/README.md

 3. Include a screenshot of your MongoDB database
 4. Update the README.md with your specific setup instructions

+## How to run the insert_books.js(in the terminal)
+1. npm init -y
+2. npm install mongodb
+3. node insert_books.js

 ## Resources

 - [MongoDB Documentation](https://docs.mongodb.com/)